projmate/projmate-cli/README.md

 # projmate-cli

-Projmate is a declarative and more intuive project system
+Projmate is a declarative and more intuitive project system

 * Build environments are first class citizens
 * Uses pipe and filters instead of everything-is-task hammer
 * Watch is built into every task

-This is the CLI with a drag 'n drop GUI to follow
+This is the CLI.
+The sexy drag 'n drop GUI to follow.

+## Installation

+To install

+    npm install projmate-cli -g

 ## Example Projfile.coffee